 The characters found within the book of Esther all have something to teach us.

 Holidays always have two purposes, to remember and to grow spiritually.
 This week as we remember the events of the book of Esther, how can we grow spiritually?
 Do we need to take a day of fasting and ask for wisdom, strength, and direction?
 Is it time to draw our family together, turn of all distractions, and read the book of Esther while sharing special foods?

-Regardless of how you celebrate Purim this year, I do hope you take time to read the book of Esther and ponder what message the Lord has for you on those days.
+Regardless of how you celebrate Purim this year, I do hope you take time to read and study the book of Esther and ponder what message the Lord has for you on those days.